rolandyuwy/tp/docs/UserGuide.md

 ### Searching for a food item: `find`

-Searches inside the inventory tracker for food items which the descriptions contain any of the given keywords.
+Searches for food items in the inventory with descriptions matching any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`